scadaperspective/LogBookKonniMac/README.md

 They can be installed using the instructions in the "Install Additional Files" section below.

-These zip files will be packaged with the plugin when we make a release.
+These zip files will be distributed with the plugin when we make a release.

+The language files are included with the packages, the layouts and the help files are not and will need to be separately installed.

 Enable the Plugin
 =================